Introduction to Paleontology

 Bioimmuration

 In this rather different case of fossilisation, organic overgrowth will allow a deceased body or micro-organism to house a new encrusting organism.
-This is because the carcass can provide vital nutrients and minerals for the new organism to thrive.
-Over time, the original wil fade from consumption and the underside of the new organism will have an imprint of the original body.
+This is because the carcass can provide essential nutrients and minerals for the new organism to thrive.
+Over time, the original will fade from consumption and the underside of the new organism will have an imprint of the original body.

 The process of bioimmuration is most common with marine life such as corals and other sessile species.